 It was a broker who recommended they check out the Advantra Silver HMO plan, one of the Medicare Advantage plans available in their area.
 He explained that while costs were lower, the benefits the plan offered were comparable.
 Becky and Bob were delighted to discover the breadth of the plan's network, with providers available across three states.
 "We did so well with the new plan because we know we are covered with excellent doctors," Becky says.

-Becky and Bob also connected with others at the meeting.
+Becky and Bob also connected with others at the seminar.
 "We talked to other people about the plan and how much we all liked it," Becky said.
-Though Becky and Bob had already enrolled in the Medicare plan of their choice, others at the meeting were able to enroll with the representative's help in about 10 minutes.
+Though Becky and Bob had already enrolled in the Medicare plan of their choice, others at the seminar were able to enroll with the representative's help in about 10 minutes.

 The very first time they switched plans, the couple focused on the money they saved.
 But when Bob was diagnosed with prostate cancer, they realized how important it was to have a strong network of physicians and other providers at their disposal.
 Testing related to Bob's condition was performed at the renowned Cleveland Clinic in Cleveland, OH.